steve-lemon/ga/README.md

 **[Overview]**

-1. read `.tsp` file, and build distance map between each points.
+1. Read `.tsp` file, and build distance map between each points.
-1. make random population with `randomSol()`
+1. Make random population with `randomSol()`
 1. [Elitism] make offsprings from `best` solution.
-1. select 2 parents by tournament.
+1. Select 2 parents by tournament.
-1. make crossover at random position.
+1. Make crossover at random position (see `Self Crossover`).
-1. make offsprings by 4 combination, and mutate.
+1. Make offsprings by 4 combination (see `Mate Crossover`).
+1. Mutate each offsprings (see `Mutate`).
-1. add offsprings to population, and remove the duplicated.
+1. Add offsprings to population, and remove the duplicated.
-1. sort by `fitness`, then cut-off population.
+1. Sort by `fitness`, then cut-off population.
-1. find the best solution.
+1. Find the best solution.

 ## Crossover